lip6/coriolis/documentation/UsersGuide/ScriptsPlugins.rst

    part (this is standart |Python|).
 It is a simple adapter that will call  :cb:`ScriptMain()`.

+   In this case, the ``import symbolic.cmos`` statement at the begining is mandatory.

 #.
 Through |cgt|, either in text or graphical mode.
 In that case, the
    :cb:`ScriptMain()` is directly called trough a sub-interpreter.
    The arguments of the script are passed through the ``**kw`` dictionnary.

+   In this case, the ``import symbolic.cmos`` statement at the begining may be omitted.

    +----------------------+-----------------------------------------------+
    | \*\*kw Dictionnary                                                   |